brillout/wildcard-api/readme.md

 to expose their data
 to third parties in a safe and standardized way.
 Large companies
-soon realize the potential:
+soon realized the potential:
-A RESTful API
+a RESTful API
 allowed them
 to become platforms with
 a flurishing ecosystem
-of thrid-party clients built on top of their RESTful API.
+of thrid-party applications built on top of their RESTful API.
-REST became a de facto standard for public APIs.
+REST became the de facto standard for public APIs.

-GraphQL is a great step forward:
-It allows third parties to retrieve data that were previously difficult (or even not possible) to retrieve with a RESTful API.
+GraphQL is a great step forward: it allows third parties to retrieve data that were previously difficult (or even not possible) to retrieve with a RESTful API.
 GraphQL allows for a even more prospereous ecosystem of third-party applications.
 Large companies,
 such as Facebook or GitHub,